slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 Pessimism is a scarcity mindset.

 Pessimism is seductive.
-Optimism sounds like a sales pitch; pessimism sounds like help.
+Optimism sounds like a sales pitch, pessimism sounds like help.
+Entrepreneurs are inherently optimistic, they’re rewarded for it.
+Intellectuals often the opposite.
 While optimism isn’t always right, pessimism is rarely the way.
 Long-term, an optimistic bias pays off.

-Entrepreneurs are inherently optimistic—they’re rewarded for it.
-Intellectuals often the opposite.

 > *"Both optimists and pessimists contribute to society.
 The optimist invents the aeroplane, the pessimist the parachute."
 -- George Bernard Shaw [1856]*